hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Here are some global `SAMBA` settings in `/etc/samba/smb.conf`.
 Use nano to check for and fix each of them
 - if they do not exist, create them
-- if they are commented out, uncomment and fix them
+- if they are commented out, un-comment and fix them
 - if they contain different values, comment that line out and create a new line underneath with the correct setting

 ```